 Initial Certification program sheets have specific education and subject content class requirements.
 A transcript evaluation will need to be done to determine which classes that you have taken can be used on your program sheet.
 Once the evaluation is completed, you will receive a program sheet detailing everything you will need for certification in the State of Georgia.
-The cost of each subject evaluation is $25.
 Please allow 2-3 weeks for the evaluation.
 A transcript evaluation request form may be printed from this website.

 - Application to the Office of Graduate Studies:

 You may apply to the Office of Graduate Studies online at http://www.westga.edu/academics/education/gradstudies/index.php